Activities in Parks and Reserves

 - Hold any circus, carnival, fair or show

-- Conduct or celebrate a wedding or organise, conduct or attend any rally, procession, demonstration or other public gathering (also see hire of parks and reserves page)
+- Conduct or celebrate a wedding or organise, conduct or attend any rally, procession, demonstration or other public gathering (also see Events in Council Parks and Reserves page)

 Applying for a local law permit

 If a local law permit is required complete an application for a local law permit form (PDF - 332KB).

 Fees apply and must be paid at time of application.
 See Local Law Fees for current permit fees.

 Public liability insurance to the value of $20 million per claim is required.